Call Us TODAY on 020 3588 4240

 If the goods are held jointly then 50% of the proceeds will be used to pay off the amount due under the Writ, leaving the other 50% being returned to the co-owner.

 If the Judgment Creditor disputes the claim by the Third Party to their interest in the goods, then either the Third Party or the High Court Enforcement Officer can issue an application to have the question of ownership dealt with before the Court.
-The Court will be asked to decide on the question of ownership and how the sale should proceed.
+The Court will be asked to decide on the question of ownership and how the Create Sales should proceed.

 Weighing Up the Decision to Dispute A Co-Owner’s Claim to Ownership